davideranieri/davideranieri.github.io/C++ Notes/APC_Les01.md

 - **user-defined** types
 - **standard library** types, *e.g.* `string`, `vector`, `complex`

-1. ### Declaration and Initialization
+1. ### Declaration and Initialisation

 2. ### Assignment and increment

 ## Type checking

-A variable mst be used only after it has been initialized.
+A variable must be used only after it has been initialised.

-Not always possible to detect issues at *compile time*, sometimes they appear onl at *runtime*.
+Not always possible to detect issues at *compile time*, sometimes they appear only at *run time*.
 For example:

 - Implicit narrowing
-- Uninitialized variables
+- Uninitialised variables
-*hint:* always initialize your variables
+*hint:* always initialise your variables

 ## Type conversion